-7. Hygiene - Hair Care/Grooming
+- 7. Hygiene Hair Care/Grooming - a.
+Included in Task:

 Hair care includes shampooing, conditioning, drying, styling, and combing; it does not include perming, hair coloring, or other styling.

 - b.
 Usual Frequency of Task: Up to twice daily. - c.
 Factors that Make Task Personal Care: